 But when you live on a base or you engage regularly with other people who are also sacrificing, you realize that the sacrifice of many is also to the benefit of many.

 A military is not just about you and your own problems, your own worries.
 It's about the bigger picture.

-2. Patience is a bitch, but also a virtue
+2. Patience is hard, but it's also a virtue

 3. There's no time to take your time